Maui > Nature > Invasive Species > Varroa Mites

 These things don’t attack humans, but they are dangerous to our economy.

 On Wednesday, August 20, 2008, bees caught in a swarm trap in Hilo, near the Hilo Seaside Hotel, were found to have four varroa mites.
-This is the first detection of varroa mites on the Big Island, which has the most of the state’s major queen bee export businesses.
+This is the first detection of these mites on the Big Island, which has most of the state’s major queen bee export businesses.
 The varroa mite is a serious honeybee pest that occurs almost worldwide.
 Severe infestations of the mite will result in an eventual decline of bee colonies and a reduced honeybee population.
-This will significantly reduce pollination of many commercial and residential fruit trees and vegetable crops, resulting in poor yields and low quality produce.
+This will significantly reduce the pollination of many commercial and residential fruit trees and vegetable crops, resulting in poor yields and low-quality produce.

-Adult varroa mites are tiny 1-1.5mm reddish brown, crab-shaped, flattened mites.
-They are external parasites which attack honey bee adults, larvae, and pupae and use their piercing-sucking mouthparts to feed on the hemolymph (blood) of bees.
+The adult mites are tiny 1-1.5mm reddish-brown, crab-shaped, flattened mites.
+They are external parasites that attack honey bee adults, larvae, and pupae and use their piercing-sucking mouthparts to feed on the hemolymph (blood) of bees.

 What to do?

-If you see this pest, or if you see honeybees or beekeeping equipment being moved between islands, please call: 643-PEST (643-7378)
+If you see this pest, or if you see honeybees or beekeeping equipment being moved between islands, please call 1-808-643-PEST (643-7378) or visit Hawaii Invasive Species Council.